hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_virtual_machine_instance.html.markdown

   }

   lifecycle {
-    // Service API always provisions a virtual disk with bus type IDE by default, so it has to ignore it ignore_changes = [storage_disk]
+    // Service API always provisions a virtual disk with bus type IDE per Virtual Machine Template by default, so it has to ignore it ignore_changes = [storage_disk]
   }
 }